Shafaque97/Online-Retail-sales-Forecasting-PowerBI-Dashboard/README.md

 	•	Home Office is the least contributing at 19%, indicating potential for targeted marketing.
 	2. Payment Behavior:
 	•	Cash on Delivery (COD) is the most preferred payment mode (43%), while card payments are least used (22%).
-        •       This could hint at trust factors or demographics of the buyer population.
+        •This could hint at trust factors or demographics of the buyer population.
 	3. Regional Sales Distribution:
 	•	Western Region leads with 33% of total sales.
 	•	Southern Region lags with only 16%, suggesting scope for growth in the South.